jsc723/jscript/README.md

 However, there is no obvious bug in the interpreter, so it is still usable.

-There is an example in `/examples` folder.
+There is an example in `/examples` folder, which is a tic-tac-toe game written in J-Script.

 ## Documentation

-#### Chapter 0: Run the interperater
+#### Chapter 0: How to run

-1. Interactive mode: simply double click the exe file
+1. Interactive mode: simply double click the `J-Script.exe` file
 2. Script mode: enter command `J-Script.exe <script_name>.jsc`

 #### Chapter 1: Variables